 · Give Importance to Mechanical Properties

 The mechanical properties of stainless steel are an essential factor in selecting the suitable steel to use for a specific purpose.
-Before choosing, prioritize properties like strength, toughness, temperature, ductility, malleability.
+Before choosing, prioritize properties like strength, toughness, temperature, ductility, and malleability.

 · Cost-effectiveness and Availability